prestodb/presto/presto-docs/src/main/sphinx/connector/iceberg.rst

 TRUNCATE
 ^^^^^^^^

-The iceberg connector can delete all of the data from tables without dropping the table from the metadata catalog using ``TRUNCATE TABLE``.
+The Iceberg connector can delete all of the data from tables without dropping the table from the metadata catalog using ``TRUNCATE TABLE``.

 .. code-block:: sql